• Home

 (376 words; 3-minute read)

-As Donald Trump ends his presidency with a round of legalised murders, ex-prisoner Adnan Khan tells of a show of solidarity, empathy and humanity that shames those of us on the outside who turn our backs on offenders, whatever they may have done.
+As Donald Trump ends his presidency with a round of legalised murders, ex-prisoner Adnan Khan tells of a show of solidarity, empathy and humanity that invites reflection from those of us on the outside who turn our backs on offenders, whatever they may have done.

 Khan tells how 700 men live in the ‘Condemned Row’ units of San Quentin Prison, California.
 As they’re escorted round the prison, other inmates are forced to face the wall so as not to look at them.
 Khan wonders how they feel at this literal turning of backs, confirming the rejection they’ve already experienced from society at large.